rvanasa/motoko-rust-starter/README.md

 ### Motoko Compiler

-Since cross-language support relies on [this PR](https://github.com/dfinity/motoko/pull/4580), it's currently necessary to use a custom version of the Motoko compiler.
+Since cross-language support relies on [this unmerged PR](https://github.com/dfinity/motoko/pull/4580), it's currently necessary to use a custom version of the Motoko compiler.
 You can set this up with the following steps:

 ```sh
 # Open a terminal in the root of this repository